 - Do you like to spend a lot of time on dental hygiene? – CEREC crowns are easy-care.
 Just give them the same attention as the rest of your teeth.
 Brush twice a day with non-abrasive toothpaste and a soft brush, floss before bedtime, and schedule twice-yearly professional cleanings at Biltmore Dental Center.

-Dr. Koppikar is enthusiastic about CEREC crowns.
+Dr. Justin Frost is enthusiastic about CEREC crowns.
 He enjoys the science and artistry of the process.
 However, his biggest joy is witnessing the difference the right restoration makes in the patient’s life.
 He sees it in their excitement and smiles.
-For that reason, you can count on Dr. Koppikar to provide information and experienced guidance you need to make informed dental healthcare decisions.
+For that reason, you can count on Dr. Justin Frost to provide information and experienced guidance you need to make informed dental healthcare decisions.
 He will recommend a CEREC crown only if he genuinely believes it is the best treatment for your needs while explaining other options.
 That is part of the ethical standard practiced every day at Biltmore Dental Center.

 New patients are welcome!
 Schedule a consultation to have your questions about CEREC crowns for teeth answered.
 The number in Phoenix is (602) 704-0659.